MoinApp/moinapp-server/README.md

 **Moin** is an Instant Messenger based on one word: Moin.

-The server is deployed to http://moinapp.herokuapp.com/ (this link will take you here).
+The server is deployed to http://moinapp.herokuapp.com/ (this link is funny).

 ## Requirements